Research-Backed Learning

 Multiple choice without speaking — too easy, no production required

-Watching videos without practicing — it's entertainment, not learning
+Watching videos without practicing — that's entertainment, not learning

 Listening to podcasts while multitasking — divided attention means no retention